ccovey/ldap-auth/readme.md

 and replace it with

-`Ccovey\LdapAuthServiceProvider`
+`Ccovey\LdapAuth\LdapAuthServiceProvider`

-This tell Laravel 4 to use the service provider from the vendor folder.
+This tells Laravel 4 to use the service provider from the vendor folder.

 Use of `Auth` is the same as with the default service provider.